reesjones/reesjones.github.io/repo/index.md

 category: repo
 ---

-We offer long-term storage solutions for research data (mostly software engineering research data).
+The tera-PROMISE Repository is a long-term storage solution for research data, with a focus on software engineering datasets.

-Datasets are stored in the sections on the left.
+Datasets are stored in the categories listed on the left.
 These categories are not fixed (the more you contribute, the more our categories change).

-This repository is an update to the older PROMISE repository of SE data.
+This repository is an update to the older PROMISE repository hosted on a Google Code site.
 Our goal is to be a long term storage facility for SE data.
 [More info...](/repo/about)

 <div class="jumbotron">